 Law of Three

-The Center for Action and Contemplation’s daily meditations in March 2017 feature Cynthia Bourgeault’s teachings on Centering Prayer.
+The Center for Action and Contemplation’s daily meditations in March 2017 feature Cynthia Bourgeault’s teachings on the Law of Three.
 See below for the weekly summaries, and explore the other ten articles.

 The Spring 2017 issue of Parabola Magazine features an article by Cynthia Bourgeault on the topic of “putting the mind in the heart” from the perspective of the Christian contemplative tradition, and what that means for today’s contemplatives.